 Beeswax gives a slow, clean burn that is virtually smoke-free and soot-free.

-As a bonus, slow, even-burning beeswax candles do not drip.
-When you light a beeswax candle it burns with golden bright light and releases a wonderful honey fragrance adding calmness to your environment.
+Beeswax candles do not drip.
+When you light a beeswax candle it burns slowly and evenly with golden bright light and releases a honey fragrance, adding calmness to your environment.